freshworks/crayons/CONTRIBUTING.md

 ## About Crayons

 Crayons is a component library based on Web Components.
-The goal of Crayons is to provide the developer with easy to use web components by reducing the number of lines of code while giving your app a Freshworks product like user interface.
+The goal of Crayons is to provide developers with easy to use web components that give apps a Freshworks product like user interface, while reducing the number of lines of code.
+Crayons is developed using StencilJS that helps build standard-based Web Components.

-Crayons is built using StencilJS which provides all the features of a web component.

 ### Crayons Important links